nikhiljain2112/GithubUser/readme.md

 ## Github User

-Provides you the git hub user's information using github ID.
+sample apllication build using react JS, gives you github user information based on user id

 ### Run the application